idadwind1/idadwind1/README.md

     "A player of Minecraft, Genshin Impact, Among Us, Blue Archive, Undertale, Phigros, Terraria, and other games on my Steam account", "A person who owns hundreds of accounts",
-    "A living male Carbon-based higher creature called a human", "Speaking in Chinese and English very well", "Living on a planet called Earth located in the Solar system" };
+    "A living male Carbon-based higher creature called a human", "Speak in Chinese and English very well",
+    "Live on a planet called Earth located in the Solar system" };
 ```
 > I created this account because I need a space to place files on the cloud, and it also uploads my project that I want to share with you guys. ***~~(Actually, this account is just for fun)~~***